Festivals & Events

 People return to their hometowns from all over Japan for a few days to clean the family graves and take part in various ceremonies, generally somber in nature.

-Not here.
-The city's streets fill with people in the parade and many more revelers aside, watching on from the packed sidewalks.
-As many as 4,000 people take part in the umbrella dances alone.
+However, at the Shanshan Festival, the city's streets fill with people in the parade and many more revelers aside, watching on from the packed sidewalks.
+Around 4,000 people take part in the umbrella dances alone.

 How to Get There